Eating Healthy During Pregnancy

 » For your baby: What you eat helps to boost your baby’s brain development and decreases the risk of certain birth defects like spina bifida (a condition where the baby’s backbone doesn’t fully close, which can lead to nerve damage or even paralysis).
 Eating a well-balanced diet also helps ensure that your baby will be born at a healthy weight.

-Your Pregnancy Diet
+Your Healthy Pregnancy Diet

-The basics of a healthy diet during pregnancy are the same as any healthy diet: a balanced mix of whole grains, lean protein and calcium, healthy fats and a rainbow of fruits and vegetables.
+The basics of a healthy pregnancy diet are the same as any healthy diet: a balanced mix of whole grains, lean protein and calcium, healthy fats and a rainbow of fruits and vegetables.
 Since you are eating for two, you will likely need more calories and nutrients to nourish the baby as your pregnancy progresses.

 Here are some guidelines for good nutrition during pregnancy:

-Prenatal vitamin supplements are packed with essential nutrients to support you and your baby through a healthy pregnancy.
+To begin, prenatal vitamin supplements are packed with essential nutrients to support you and your baby through a healthy pregnancy.
 With so many different prenatal vitamin supplements on the market, it may be difficult to know which one is right for you.
 Ask your healthcare provider for advice.
 Read the label of any prenatal vitamin you’re considering and make sure it contains folic acid, calcium, vitamin D, iron, iodine and vitamin B6.
 Keep in mind that a prenatal vitamin is a supplement, not a substitute, for a well-balanced, nutrient-rich diet.
 During pregnancy, you’ll need to get 600-800 micrograms of folic acid, 1,000 milligrams of calcium, 600 IU of vitamin D, 27 milligrams of iron, 250 micrograms of iodine and 1.9 milligrams of vitamin B6 per day.1,2

 In addition to helping your bones stay strong, calcium is critical for your baby’s bone development.
 Remember that high-fiber foods and caffeine can decrease the absorption of calcium.

-Sodium is essential for normal nerve, muscle and organ function and it helps to regulate the temperature, pH and fluid level in your body.
+Lastly, sodium is essential for normal nerve, muscle and organ function and it helps to regulate the temperature, pH and fluid level in your body.
 This is especially important during pregnancy, when the volume of blood and other fluids in your body is increasing.
 However, the recommended daily intake of salt is the same for pregnant women as it is for non-pregnant women – no more than 2,300 milligrams a day (about a teaspoon of table salt).3 So, don’t overdo it on the sodium.

 - Take a prenatal vitamin.